microsoftgraph/microsoft-graph-docs/api-reference/beta/api/settings_update.md

 PATCH /me/settings/
 ```

 Request with a 'user id' or 'userPrincipalName' is only accessible by the user or by a user with the User.ReadWrite.All permissions.
 See [Permissions](../../../concepts/permissions_reference.md).

 ```http
 PATCH /users/{id | userPrincipalName}/settings/
 ```

+Only members of the [Organization Management](https://support.office.com/article/permissions-in-the-office-365-security-compliance-center-d10608af-7934-490a-818e-e68f17d0e9c1?ui=en-US&rs=en-US&ad=US) role group can update the 'contributionToContentDiscoveryDisabled' property of other users.

 ## Request headers